 This is being delivered through a series of editorial opinion pieces and social media activity, as well as the development of robust and quantifiable hygiene evidence.

 RGHI is organising the Global Hygiene Summit 2023, in collaboration with the National Centre for Infectious Diseases (Singapore), the World Bank, Harvard T.H Chan School of Public Health and WaterAid.
 This Summit will create a forum for multi-level and multi-disciplinary discussions around hygiene science, behaviour, economics, and real-world experiences which can shape policy and drive better public health outcomes globally.
 The RGHI Global Hygiene Summit aims to become the global meeting place for the diverse audiences involved in the science, implementation and policy of hygiene.

 The field of hygiene has long been neglected in public discourse, only resurfacing meaningfully in the face of the current global crisis.
 RGHI works to raise the profile of hygiene behaviours beyond COVID.

 To do this it collaborates with other expert organisations to advocate and advise on hygiene issues through papers, articles, presentations and submissions to health policy committees where hygiene initiatives will provide better health outcomes.

-RGHI works with and funds policy and think tank organisations which share a common goal.
+RGHI works with policy and think tank organisations which share a common goal.